pycontribs/ruyaml/README.rst

 =========

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+0.17.5 (2021-05-30):
+  - fix for issue 384 !!set with aliased entry resulting in broken YAML on rt reported by  `William Kimball <https://sourceforge.net/u/william303/>`__)

 0.17.4 (2021-04-07):
   - prevent (empty) comments from throwing assertion error (issue 351